rokku/SlapGame/README.md

 It's an interesting project, and a problem which I'm sure could result in a quite-complex solution depending on the developer.

-What should be included but unfortunately isn't, due to the short amount of time I've been able to devote to this test, is Exception handling and tests.